-Fabrics fall into two broad catagories: wovens and nonwovens.
-A woven is a cloth formed by weaving.
-Wovens only stretch in the bias directions, unless the threads are elastic.
-Nonwoven fabrics are broadly defined as sheet or web structures bonded together by entangling fiber or filaments created by mechanical, thermal or chemical processes.
+Fabrics fall into two broad categories: wovens and nonwovens.
+A woven is a cloth formed by weaving and only stretches in the bias directions unless the threads are elastic.
+Nonwoven fabrics are broadly defined as sheet or web structures bonded together by entangling fiber or filaments created by mechanical, thermal, or chemical processes.

-Flame retardants are chemicals used in thermoplastics, thermosets, textiles and coatings that inhibit or resist the spread of fire.
-These can be separated into several different classes of chemicals: minerals, antimony compounds, halogens and phosphates.
+Flame retardants are chemicals used in thermoplastics, thermosets, textiles, and coatings that inhibit or resist fire spread.
+These can be separated into several different classes of chemicals: minerals, antimony compounds, halogens, and phosphates.

-Titanium dioxide (TiO2) and zinc oxide (ZnO) are common dopants used in nonwovens to stabilze fabric against prolnged exposure to sunlight and other UV light sources.
-Energy dispersive X-ray fluorescence (EDXRF) can be used for both quality control, during the manufacturing process, and to validate the product for end users of fabric.
+Titanium dioxide (TiO2) and zinc oxide (ZnO) are common dopants used in nonwovens to stabilize fabric against prolonged exposure to sunlight and other UV light sources.
+Energy dispersive X-ray fluorescence (EDXRF) can be used for both quality control during the manufacturing process and to validate the product for end-users of fabric.

-Encapsulated copper oxide nanoparticles and other metals (silver) treatments are now routinely employed on specialty fabrics to reduce bacteria counts for health benefits and odor control.
-At present, antibacterial and UV-resistance are the major functional properties under examination for nanofinished textiles.
-X-ray fluorescence (XRF) can be used for both quality control, during the manufacturing process, and to validate the product for end users of fabric.
+Encapsulated copper oxide nanoparticles and other metals (silver) treatments are routinely employed on specialty fabrics to reduce bacteria counts for health benefits and odor control.
+At present, antibacterial and UV resistance are the major functional properties under examination for nanofinished textiles.
+X-ray fluorescence (XRF) can be used for quality control during the manufacturing process and to validate the product for end-users.